6zHAOyi/6zHAOyi.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-At present, I have the privilege of being a visiting student at University of Illinois Urbana-Champaign under the esteemed guidance of Professor [Huan Zhang](https://huan-zhang.com/).
-I was fortunate to be advised by [Prof.Mingjie Tang (SCU)](https://merlintang.github.io/) and to work with [Prof.Carl Yang (Emory)](http://www.cs.emory.edu/~jyang71/) to bring me to the research world.
-I am a highly motivated and passionate undergraduate eagerly seeking admission to a Ph.D. program beginning at 2025 Fall.
+At present, I am a forth-year undergraduate in Sichuan University.
+I have the privilege of being a visiting student at University of Illinois Urbana-Champaign under the esteemed guidance of Professor [Huan Zhang](https://huan-zhang.com/).
+I was fortunate to be advised by [Prof.Mingjie Tang (SCU)](https://merlintang.github.io/) to bring me to the research world.

 My research interest lies at Trustworthy Machine Learning.
-Specifically, I focus on enhancing the trustworthiness of ML-driven applications and related topics around foundation models and ML algorithms.
+Specifically, I focus on enhancing the trustworthiness of ML-driven applications and related topics around foundation models and machine learning algorithms.
 {style="text-align: justify;"}